xianchaoxiu/DSCOFS/README.md

 ### Testing

 This project is implemented in MATLAB.
-* Place all datasets in the data folder.
+* Place the testing datasets in the data folder.
 * Execute demo.m directly to reproduce the experimental results.